Listening for Dark Photon Radio from the Galactic Centre: Description of radio telescopes

 where $w_r=1.1$ is the weighting factor, $\eta_q=0.96$ is the quantization efficiency, $\eta_c=0.88$ is the correlator efficiency, and $N=50(12)$ for the number of antennas in the 12(7)-meter arrays.
 We take the shadowing fraction $f_s=0$.
 The effective area $A_{\rm eff}=A_{\rm an}\eta_{\rm ap}$.
 We focus on the 12-meter arrays with physical area $A_{\rm an}=113.1$~m$^2$ and the aperture efficiency $\eta_{\rm ap}$ ranges from 71\% to 31\% from Band 3 to Band 10.
 ALMA uses two types of correlators to identify fine spectral lines.
 We adopt the general analysis channel width of 15.3~kHz as suggested in the handbook, which is typically below the signal bandwidth of dark photons with masses $\gtrsim 10^{-4}$~eV (both for emission from a single white dwarf and also from a collection of neutron stars).
 We use the $T_{\rm sys}$ at the first octile of PWV (best weather conditions) in~\cite{ALMA}, and, for plotting in Fig.~\ref{fig:radiotelescope}, we show ${\rm SEFD}\equiv w_rT_{\rm sys}/(\eta_q\eta_c(1-f_s)NA_{\rm eff})$ for the 12-meter arrays.
 ALMA's sensitivity is lost at particular frequencies that correspond to gaps between different bands or values where atmospheric absorption is significant.

 Finally, we note that the analysis bandwidth of the Breakthrough Listening (BL) project is 91.6~kHz, narrower than the width of the signal from neutron stars.
-Consequently, the bound on $S_{\rm{min}}$ that we impose to obtain the limit in Fig.~\ref{fig:WDDPGCpopulation} left is stronger than the experimental published value by a factor of $\sqrt{\mAp\sigma_s/91.6~\rm kHz}$ due to Eq.~\eqref{eq:Smin}.
+Consequently, the bound on $S_{\rm{min}}$ that we impose to obtain the limit from neutron stars in the main text is stronger than the experimental published value by a factor of $\sqrt{\mAp\sigma_s/91.6~\rm kHz}$ due to Eq.~\eqref{eq:Smin}.